Horizon-Private-Server/horizon-wiki/up-your-arsenal/CMAPS.md

 To play on a UYA/R&C 3 custom map is simple, and works the same whether using PS2 or PCSX2.

 ### Enabling Custom Maps
 Custom maps are detected and enabled automatically.
 When you first log in to the server, you will see a "Downloading..." message similar to what is shown in the first screenshot below.
 After a few seconds, the download will complete and a message will pop up stating that the patch is successfully loaded (second screenshot below).
-Once you see this, you're all set to use the custom mod menu and any custom maps that you have correctly installed.
+Once you see this, you're all set to use the custom patch (mod) menu and any custom maps that you have correctly installed.

 ![patch_downloading](/assets/uya/uya_patch_downloading.png)